NitroBeast76/Windows-Rice/README.md

 **Weather widget.** The YASB weather widget requires an API key and a location, which the repository does not ship.
 Users who want the weather widget to work must configure the `api_key` and `location` fields in `configs/yasb/default_yasb_config.yaml` (or the deployed `~/.config/yasb/config.yaml`).
 The installer does not create an account or embed a key on your behalf.

+**btop on PATH.** Winget installs `btop4win` as a portable package and adds its own package folder to PATH — but not the shared `Links` folder that holds the `btop.exe` alias.
+The result is that `btop4win` may be reachable while `btop` is not, until the `Links` folder is added to the user PATH.
+If `btop` is not found after install, close and reopen your terminal first; if it still fails, add `%LOCALAPPDATA%\Microsoft\WinGet\Links` to your user PATH manually.

 **Freshly deployed files are not removed by uninstall.** Files deployed by the installer that had no prior version on disk — configs or wallpapers — are left in place after uninstall.
 Only files that replaced an existing version can be restored.

 **JSONC in Windows Terminal settings.** If the existing Terminal `settings.json` contains comments that PowerShell's `ConvertFrom-Json` cannot parse, the merge is skipped and the file is left untouched.
 The installer does not attempt to strip comments or otherwise modify the file to force a merge.

+**PowerShell 5.1 execution policy.** Windows ships with a default policy that blocks scripts.
+If `.\install.ps1` fails with `UnauthorizedAccess`, use `PowerShell -ExecutionPolicy Bypass -File .\install.ps1` or set `RemoteSigned` for the current user, as described in the Installation section.

 ---